azure-adventure-day/aad-team/setup-infra-gameengine.md

 ```
 10. If you found your endpoint, you can call it on `http://<YOUR_ENDPOINT_IP>/Match` in the browser.

-11. Important: **You have to provide this URL in the team portal**, so gambling can start. **But make sure you deploy your gamebot first (see instructions below) otherwise the engine will fail and you will get malus points.**
+**You have to provide this URL in the team portal**, so gambling can start.

+> **Attention: Test it first (next paragraph) to ensure everything is fine - otherwise the Smorghs will be very angry!**

 ## 4. Test it manually